monarch-initiative/mondo/docs/editors-guide/dd-github-conflicts.md

 3. Pull branch.
 4. Branch -> update from master.
 5. Open in Sublime or Atom.
 6. Make changes in file (open the mondo-edit.obo file in a text editor (like Sublime) and search for the conflicts.
-These are usually preceeded by <<<<<.
+These are usually preceded by <<<<<.
 Fix the conflicts, then save).
 7. In GitHub Desktop, continue merge.
 8. Push.
 9. In terminal: `open mondo-edit.obo` (or open in Protege manually).